Lane Kenworthy, The Good Society

 2. The income data miss upward movement over the life course.
 The family income data shown in figures 4 and 5 are from the Current Population Survey, which each year asks a representative sample of American adults what their income was in the previous year.
 But each year the sample consists of a new group; the survey doesn’t track the same people as they move through the life course.

 If we interpret figures 4 and 5 as showing what happens to typical American families over the life course, we’ll conclude that they see very little increase in income as they age.
-But that’s incorrect.
+That’s incorrect.
 In any given year, some of those with below-median income are young.
 Their wages and income are low because they are in the early stages of the work career and/or because they’re single.
 Over time, many will experience a significant income rise, getting pay increases or partnering with someone who also has earnings, or both.
 Figures 4 and 5 miss this income growth over the life course.